.

 The Shimano UR700 hub has been tested to offer more power than other dynamo hubs.
 But it comes at a cost.

-When we look at the Shimano UR700 data across four different USB chargers, we can see 20-50% more power available at any given speed.
-While the data is limited to only four chargers, it’s quite likely that this hub will bring a significant boost in power to any dynamo charging setup.
+Looking at the Shimano UR700 across four different USB chargers, we see that it can deliver 20 to 50% more power at any given speed.
+While this comparison is limited to just four USB chargers, it’s a strong indication that the UR700 can noticeably boost power in almost any dynamo charging setup.

-You can read more about dynamo hub drag HERE.
+You can read more about the dynamo hub drag HERE.

 USB Charger Testing With Varying Speeds